This site requires JavaScript to be enabled

 10. Review Cycle

-This Policy shall be reviewed every year.
+This policy shall be reviewed every 2 years.

 11. Communication Plan

-The requirements of this Policy shall be communicated by the CUI Team Lead to all employees, affiliates, and users and periodic training shall be provided to Requirement Owners and ALD/Senior/Office/Project Directors.
-This Policy shall be available on the Fermilab policy website.
-The CISO is responsible for the successful communication of this Policy.
+The requirements of this policy shall be communicated by the CUI Team Lead to all employees, affiliates, and users and periodic training shall be provided to Requirement Owners and ALD/Senior/Office/Project Directors.
+This policy shall be available on the Fermilab policy website.
+The CISO is responsible for the successful communication of this policy.